 Nevada is a remarkable state for many reasons - Las Vegas is the "Entertainment Capital of the World", and Elko sponsors the National Cowboy Poetry Gathering.
 It also contains the most mountains of any state, most arranged in long parallel north/south trending ranges, with low valleys in between.
-This is what I think of when I see Nevada: the forces that made the earth spread starting 50 million years ago produced normal faults that formed horsts and grabens, making parallel valleys and raising mountains so we can hike them today.
+The forces that made the earth spread starting 50 million years ago produced normal faults that formed horsts and grabens, making parallel valleys and raising mountains so we can hike them today.
 This spreading and faulting has doubled the width of Nevada in those millions of years.

-A few primitive campgrounds line the good forest road whose end is the trailhead and a brown kiosk signboard.
+After an early morning drive from Ely to the south, we passed a few primitive campgrounds along the good forest road whose end is the trailhead and a brown kiosk signboard.
 Start walking on the road after parking.
 It turns north (left) into a discernible path that ascends an aspen-forested valley and stays near the stream, crossing it a few times.
 The aspen forest opens to the head of this creek and North Schell's western talus/grass slopes.
 The trail, not marked is easy to follow.
 Once we got to the head of the creek and the end of the dirt path, we took the steeper, rockier and shorter way to Schell Creek ridge, taking more of an acute right-hand turn heading east/southeast than we needed to.
 When we descended, we stayed further north, following the grassy areas as much as we could just under the ridge to avoid the prolonged talus slopes (see map of our tracks, below).